andyperlitch/d3-layout-circle-graph/README.md

 ### `circleGraph.nodes([nodes])`

-Runs the layout on the provided nodes, adding the `x`, `y`, and `degrees` properties.
+Runs the layout on the provided nodes, adding the `x`, `y`, `radians` and `degrees` properties.
 By default, assumes that there is an identifying property called `name` on each node.
 To change this behavior, use the `circleGraph.key` function.

 ### `circleGraph.edges([edges])`